 You cannot extend this visa.
 After a maximum of 6 months, you must go home.
 If you are a non-visa national and you leave the country and re-enter, you may get a new one (this is not supposed to happen, but it often does).

 If you are using an agent in your own country they will help you with the visa application.
-If you are applying personally, you can find the form you need by clicking here.
+If you are applying personally, STSV.

 This is a special visa available if your course will last for more than 6 months.
-A STSV11 lasts 11 months and is available for people at any level of English.
+A Short Term Student Visa (11 months) lasts 11 months and is available for people at any level of English.

 It is only possible to get an STSV11 if the original course you book lasts for more than 6 months.
 You cannot get a STSV, then decide to stay longer and convert a STSV to a STSV11 in the UK.